Managing your labour contracting

 The steps are:

-We've developed resources to help you do this:
+We've developed a resource to help you do this:

 Review your existing contracts